-- Insert a DVD-Video in the drive while Windows 7 is running.
-When a DVD-Video disc is set in the DVD drive, the application selection screen may appear.
-If this occurs, select Play DVD movie (using TOSHIBA VIDEO PLAYER) to launch the TOSHIBA VIDEO PLAYER. - Select Start -> All Programs -> TOSHIBA VIDEO PLAYER -> TOSHIBA VIDEO PLAYER to start "TOSHIBA VIDEO PLAYER".
+When a DVD-Video disc is set in the DVD drive (for models with DVD Super Multi drive), the application selection screen may appear.
+If this occurs, select Play DVD movie (using TOSHIBA VIDEO PLAYER) to launch the TOSHIBA VIDEO PLAYER.

+Select Start -> All Programs -> TOSHIBA VIDEO PLAYER -> TOSHIBA VIDEO PLAYER to start "TOSHIBA VIDEO PLAYER".